MickMacLean/mickmaclean.github.io/astro_1.md

 <img src="images/dataspread.png" width=300>

 #### Mass (Spectral Type) & Age Affect on Activity
-The maximum change in Ha flux for each night of each object is plotted based on their spectral type.
+The maximum change in Ha flux for each night of each object is plotted based on their spectral type, along with the average of these maximum fluxes.

 <img src="images/final_comare.png" width=500>

 This plot confirms several key concepts:
 - Lower mass objects display higher variable activity on average, having a higher total range of change in flux.

-- Younger objects, those in Taurus1, display more activity than older objects in Praesepe.
+- Younger objects, those in Taurus (red), display more activity than older objects in Praesepe.
 Objects >3Myrs of age have completed their accretion process and are stablized, thus their primary activity will be flares (which I discuss below).

-#### Capturing Flare Activity
+#### Flare Activity
+An object in Praesepe displays flare activity captured over the course of our observing run, peaking on night 2.
+The sudden spike in Ha flux with no similar trace in Ha off indicates that this is indeed solar activity, while the pattern is indicative of a traditional flare, common among stars of all sizes.
+Unfortunately, the two days following the spike, when we would likely see a slow fall in flux, were not salvageable due to weather conditions.
 <img src="images/solarflareHa.png" width=500 />
 <img src="images/solarflare.png" width=480 />